beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 Console.WriteLine(CategorizeTemperature(35));  // Output: Hot
 ```

-- **Logical Patterns Example**

-- Logical patterns introduce the use of `and`, `or`, and `not` logical operators to combine multiple patterns into more complex conditions.
+- **Logical Patterns Example**: Logical patterns introduce the use of `and`, `or`, and `not` logical operators to combine multiple patterns into more complex conditions.

 - Scenario: Special Offer Eligibility